 Feel free to get creative with a crustless quiche recipe that tastes so good, you won't even notice that it's gluten free.
 Use cheese and eggs as a base and mix in broccoli, spinach or even some diced turkey bacon for a smokey flavor.
 The sky's the limit, but whatever you do, make two.

 Tangy feta cheese and bright tomatoes make this dish as beautiful as it is delicious.
 What better way to enjoy those end-of-the-season heirloom tomatoes than with a tomato feta egg tart?
 Your guests will be so impressed with how gorgeous it is, they will never know how simple it was to make.

 Cinnamon Crunch Bagels

 Why serve the same boring bagels that everyone will be expecting when you can make homemade cinnamon crunch bagels instead?
 Each fluffy ring is topped with a crunchy cinnamon crust, and filled with white chocolate chips for an extra sugary kick.
 Watch your guests closely, because these beauties may find themselves tucked into purses to take home!

 For another egg-centric breakfast dish that will feed a crowd, this broccoli cheddar frittata is a savory entree that you can make with ease.
 With vivid colors and robust flavor, this dish will fill you and your loved ones up in less than an hour.

-Noodle kugel might be one of the stranger Jewish dishes, since the idea of a sweet noodle casserole that's packed with cottage cheese, apples and raisins — then topped with crunchy corn flakes — is somewhat unique.
-While your bubbe might have a recipe that’s been passed down for generations, use this year’s break-the-fast feast as an opportunity to break the mold.
+Noodle kugel might be one of the stranger Jewish dishes, since the idea of a sweet noodle casserole that's packed with cottage cheese, apples and raisins — then topped with crunchy corn flakes — is somewhat unusual.
+Use this year's break-the-fast feast as an opportunity to break the mold.